 Math and Brain Types

-But in a culture where students are already short on patients and persistence—extra time just isn’t going to happen.
+But in busy classrooms with too many students—extra time just isn’t going to happen.
 So we move on, ready or not.

 Math as a Cumulative Discipline